 12.2 CLI shall also make its policies, practices and procedures understandable for its customers, employees and the public by identifying who within CLI is responsible for compliance with this Privacy Code, how personal information can be accessed by individuals, what personal information is held by CLI and how it is used.

-The contact information for the Vice President of CLI is as follows:
+The contact information for the Co-President of CLI is as follows: